satu0king/RTOS-GroupChat/README.md

 ### Automated Results
+> Note: Library Libfort was used for pretty printing the tables
 ```
 ┌──────────────────────┬─────┬─────┬─────┬─────┬──────┬─────┬─────┬─────┬─────┬──────┐
 │ #clients \ #parallel │ 1   │ 2   │ 3   │ 4   │ 5    │ 6   │ 7   │ 8   │ 9   │ 10   │